 - For College Representatives

-Over the past five years (2012 to 2016) Taft students have enrolled in 184 different colleges and universities in 30 states, the District of Columbia, and eight foreign countries.
-During that same period, five or more students have enrolled at the following:
+Over the past five years (2013–2017), Taft students have enrolled at 185 different colleges and universities in 32 states, the District of Columbia, and eight foreign countries.
+During that same period, five or more students enrolled at the following:

 We would love to have you visit Taft.
 To help you make the most effective use of your time at Taft, we propose that you choose from one of these four options: